HeliumEdu/platform/README.md

 Note that credentials to third-party services (for example, AWS services like SES) need to be set in the `.env` file before those services will work properly.
 Do NOT commit real credentials to third-party services, even in example files.

+## Deployment
+Details regarding deployment of this and related projects can be found [here](https://github.com/HeliumEdu/deploy).